markushylleberg/limeless-interface-design/README.md

         (CSS) We will try as much as we can to build our stylesheet based on our style guide and in that way build a framework to maintain consistancy on our site

+        (HTML & CSS & JS) ID's will always be refered as camelCase

 <b>XD & Style guide</b>